Give 2X the Families Hope

 Administrative ‘meetings’

 If our first type of communication is simple chitchat, the second is more like a business meeting.
-These conversations are loaded with action items — changes to the daily routine, to-do lists, appointments, social obligations, financial decisions, etc. Sometimes it seems like we need to have these meetings a half-dozen times a day.
+Action items are the key to these conversations — changes to the daily routine, to-do lists, appointments, social obligations, financial decisions, etc. Sometimes it seems like we need to have these meetings a half-dozen times a day.
 A phone conversation in this category might start something like this: “The nurse called and Annie is sick.
 I can’t get her because I’m in the middle of getting my hair colored, can you pick her up?”

 But some couples can feel like their whole relationship revolves around these sorts of communicative “meetings.”
 And that’s not always healthy.